Brookdale Wave

 For me, taking care of myself emotionally started with a spiritual awakening.
 I learned to start my days with a quiet meditation to center myself.
 Spending a few minutes in silent prayer and reflection reduces my stress, increases my happiness and helps me sleep better.

 Taking care of myself physically meant making positive changes in my daily habits.
 When I experienced my own health challenges, it was a wake-up call.
 I bought some workout DVDs and began working out in my basement and taking walks during my lunch break.
 I also started eating right and getting eight hours of sleep at night.
-While these changes aren’t always easy to make, they made a huge difference in how I feel every day – which makes me a better caregiver for my mom.
+While these changes aren’t always easy to make, they made a huge difference in how I feel every day – which made me a better caregiver for my mom.

 Finally, I needed to take care of myself socially, so I created a ‘personal bucket’ list.
 For instance, when my mother was first diagnosed, I was so focused on her needs that I stopped going out with friends or participating in hobbies I enjoy.
 Now, my personal bucket list includes going out with friends at least once a month.
 This gives me something to look forward to and in the process, helps boost my self-confidence.
 I no longer feel isolated or lonely because I am getting more social interaction.
 I learned to put aside my guilt and take family and friends up on their offers to watch mom, as well as put aside my foolish pride in asking for help.